Aman-Kesari/SafeShe-Women-Safety-App-/README.md

 - 🌐 **In-App Web Search** – Search directly from the app using WebView
 - 📞 **Emergency Services** – Quick dial to police, ambulance, or helpline

+## 📘 Project Description

+This application was developed in Android Studio using Java and integrates various Android components such as WebView, SharedPreferences, RecyclerView, and Intents.
+The app ensures all emergency features are accessible within a single tap, reducing response time in critical situations.

+SafeShe is designed with a minimal interface to reduce cognitive load under stress.
+Users can save emergency contacts, access live safety updates, and use web search for nearby help.
+SharedPreferences securely stores emergency information locally, avoiding the need for a backend.

+The project focuses on empowering individuals who frequently commute alone, live in high-risk areas, or need an additional layer of digital safety.

 ## 💡 Motivation

 Women's safety remains a critical concern globally.
 SafeShe was developed to empower users to act quickly and confidently during emergencies.